Kyle9021/pcee_iac_scan_tool_rev_3/README.md

 * It needs to be able to handle directories and files.
 I found out with my first script that it would fail on individual tf files but if I zipped them up into an archive then it would be successful.
 Knowing this, I wrote part of the code to zip the directory if a directory was specified.
 * I needed to be able to have a presales engineer have enough flags to showcase the tags and the CI Integrations without having to set up specific CI workflows.
 * I also needed it to be more secure so it could be used with multiple customers.
 (You don't need to assign the variables in the script)
-* I wanted to ensure it was as entertaining as could be for a presentation at the terminal.
-Hence the cowsay.

 NOTE: Last confirmed working July 6th, 2021 at 5:50 PM EDT.
 Please ensure the copy you downloaded is after this date.